CCMS-UCSD/GNPSDocumentation/docs/batchupload.md

 1. Users will then need to contact Morgan (ccms-web@cs.ucsd.edu) and send her the completed job from above.
 1. A private spectral library will then be created by Morgan.
 1. After the contributor may review the library to be made into a public library and will be made public after approval.

+### License

+All GNPS Reference spectra contributed directly to GNPS by default will have the [CC0](https://creativecommons.org/publicdomain/zero/1.0/) license.

+Third party libraries imported may not conform to the CC BY license and should be verified by users.